Portable storage drive buying guide

 We help you find the best storage device for taking your files, movies, music and photos on the road.

 Heavy on files, but want to travel light?

-Whether you're talking about a smartphone, tablet, laptop or even a desktop computer, your on-board file storage space is always going to be limited.
-This may not have been a problem for most of us a few years ago, but these days our personal file libraries of movies, music and photos are growing at a ridiculous rate, and are quickly becoming too much for our devices to handle on their own.
+These days, our personal libraries of movies, music and photos grow at a ridiculous rate and quickly become too much for our devices to handle on their own.
 Enter digital storage devices, particularly those of a portable nature.
 And the more portable the better.

-You can take an almost unlimited amount of data with you wherever you go, simply by picking the right sort of file storage device.
+You can take a huge amount of data with you wherever you go, simply by picking the right sort of file storage device.
 The type of storage device that's right for you, though, will depend not only on the kinds of files you want to store or their size, but also on what you're planning to do with them.

 What are your options?

 These days, portable storage falls into three main categories.
 Choosing between the different types of portable storage means a trade-off between size, speed and capacity:

 - USB flash drives (also called thumb drives) are physically the smallest, but can still hold up to 256GB (gigabytes) or more and be very fast.

 - External SSDs (SSDs) are generally larger than thumb drives, but still pocketable.
 They're usually the fastest drives and can be found in up to 2TB (terabytes) capacity, but cost a lot more than hard drives.

 - Portable hard drives (HDs) are much slower than SSDs and many thumb drives, but offer greater capacity and a much lower cost-per-GB.
 You can still stuff them in a handbag or (large) pocket and they're available in up to 5TB capacity.